wqking/eventpp/doc/policies.md

 **Apply**: EventDispatcher, EventQueue.

 eventpp forwards all arguments of `EventDispatcher::dispatch` and `EventQueue::enqueue` (both has same arguments) to `getEvent` to get the event type, then invokes the callback list of the event type.
+`getEvent` can be non-template or template function.
+It works as long as `getEvent` can be invoked using the same arguments as `EventDispatcher::dispatch` and `EventQueue::enqueue`.

 Sample code